-A home school student who pursues a GED or High School Diploma is not released from regular home school testing requirements until LBL ESD receives written verification that the student has been awarded the certificate.
+A home school student who pursues a GED or High School Diploma is not released from regular home school testing requirements.

 How do I have my child tested?

 Parents need to contact a private tester to arrange a test for their child.
 Tests must be given by a qualified and neutral person as defined in OAR 581-021-0026(1)(e)(i).
-A test may be given by anyone who is qualified and neutral, but LBL ESD and Oregon Department of Education provide lists of local testers as a service to you.
+The Oregon Department of Education provides a list of local testers as a service to you.
 If you use a tester who is not registered, please include a copy of the examiner’s qualifications with the test results.

 How much does testing cost?